"Coming together of more than 180 countries on India's call is historic": PM Modi greets people on International Yoga Day | Headlines

 "Coming together of more than 180 countries on India's call is historic": PM Modi greets people on International Yoga Day

-The Prime Minister is presently on a state visit to the United Nations (UN) where he will be participating in a Yoga programme organised at the UN headquarters.
+The Prime Minister is presently on his maiden state visit to the United States, during which he will lead celebrations of International Yoga Day at the United Nations Headquarters in New York today.

 - Country: